azawawi/SwiftyZeroMQ/README.md

 - iOS 8+
 - Xcode 8.0+
-- Bitcode must be disabled (At the moment)
+- Bitcode must be disabled at the moment

 ## Project Goals